Ademola Rasaq Seriki: Politics

 In 1998, he was elected a member of the federal House of Representatives from the Lagos Island federal constituency on the ticket of the defunct United Nigeria Congress Party (UNCP).
 This victory was short-lived, with the abrupt end of the General Abacha regime and the inception of General Abdulsalam Abubakar's transitional regime.

 With the emergence of the 4th Republic, he was appointed a National Fund Raising Committee member in the Peoples Democratic Party (PDP) for the 1999 National elections.
 The PDP also appointed him as a member of the Candidate and Party Relations Committee for the Obasanjo/Atiku presidential election.
 From 2000 to 2002, Demola Seriki emerged as the PDP Party Chairman of Lagos Island Local Government Area, and later, in 2003, as the party's flag bearer to the House of Assembly, representing Lagos Island federal constituency.
 In 2005, he began serving as Secretary of the Lagos State PDP Disciplinary Committee.
 In 2005, until 2006, he was appointed the Lagos State vice-chairman of the PDP, after which, in 2007, he campaigned to become senator for the Lagos Central senatorial district.

 Seriki's campaign sought to ensure education and gainful employment of youths in his district.
 His political vision aimed to ensure quality education for youths in the rundown areas of his senatorial district, by gaining the support of the federal government through special federal government support schemes, to rejuvenate literacy in such densely populated parts of Lagos State described by him as the most cosmopolitan and populated in Nigeria.
 Seriki also sought to advance gender sensitivity in politics and in public service opportunities.
 These key issues—along with housing, infrastructure development, and security—have remained cornerstones of his approach to politics.

 In 2011, Seriki defected from the PDP to the Action Congress of Nigeria.

 Political appointments

 Nigerian Ambassador to the Kingdom of Spain (2021–2022)

-In early 2021, Seriki was appointed by The President Muhammadu Buhari as Nigeria's ambassador to Spain.
+In early 2021, Seriki was appointed by President Muhammadu Buhari as Nigeria's ambassador to Spain.